babasaraki/iandow.github.io/_posts/2017-05-01-Apache_Drill.md

 ![mysql storage plugin](http://iandow.github.io/img/mysql-storage-plugin.png)

-If you see the error "Please retry: error (unable to create/ update storage)" when you try to save the Storage Plugin then you've probably specified an invalid URL for the MySQL service or the credentials are invalid, or something else is preventing the Drill unix service from connecting to your MySQL service.
+If you see the error "Please retry: error (unable to create/ update storage)" when you try to save the Storage Plugin then you've probably specified an invalid URL for the MySQL service or the credentials are invalid, or something else is preventing the Drill Unix service from connecting to your MySQL service.

 After you click the button to enable that plugin, then you should see your MySQL tables by running `show schemas` in Drill, as shown below: